unicef/publicgoods-toolkit/appendix-resources-tools.md

 The UK government has publicly wrangled with these issues and come up with useful guidance.
-It's notable that their stance on how much code to develop through an open source model has changed from "most" to "all, with very limited exceptions."
+It's notable that their stance on how much code to develop through an open source model has changed from "most" to "all, with very limited exceptions".
 In short, their experience taught them that open sourcing code was actually a great way to confirm and enhance security, perhaps even particularly for code related to managing security.
 When following and enforcing [strong